iteman/win-proxy-selector/README.md

 The library provides a ProxySelector factory which reads the proxy settings from the system config of Windows, IE config (both on the Windows Registory) and provides you a ready to use proxy selector.

 ## Why a fork?
-* We want more greedy approach in finding the appropriate proxy server than that used in Proxy Vole (eg. Tries provided fixed proxy address if failed to auto-detect one or the auto-detected proxy is not responding).
+* We want more greedy approach in finding the appropriate proxy server than that used in Proxy Vole (eg. tries provided fixed proxy address if failed to auto-detect one or the auto-detected proxy is not responding).

 ## Usage